Aalborg Airport railway station

 Aalborg Airport railway station (Aalborg Lufthavn Station) is a railway station serving Aalborg Airport near the city of Aalborg in North Jutland, Denmark.

 The station is the terminus of the Aalborg Airport railway line which links Aalborg Airport with the city of Aalborg.
 The station opened in December 2020 with the opening of the railway line.
-The train services are operated by the railway company DSB which runs frequent train services between from Aalborg Airport to Nørresundby and Aalborg with onwards connections to the rest of Denmark.
+The train services are operated by the railway companies DSB and Nordjyske Jernbaner which runs frequent train services from Aalborg Airport to Nørresundby and Aalborg with onwards connections to the rest of Denmark.